douglasgscofield/bioinfo/scripts/README.md

 TTTCTATTCTAAACCACCGTATATATGTAATTTCTATTCTAAACTAACCTGTGTCCGTATATATGTAATTTCTATTCTAAACTACCTGTGTGAAGAAGCCCTACGTTTCTTTCTATTCTAAACTACCGTATTTCCTTACGTTTTTTTCTATTCTTTTCCACTCAAAATGGCCGACACTCCTGCATGTAGAA
 ````

-**Differences from `fermiExtractContigs.pl`**: In the interests of speed and simplicity, this script does no wrapping of the fermi-generated sequences, likewise it does not include median coverage along the entire length of the sequence.
+**Differences from `fermiExtractContigs.pl`**: In the interests of speed and simplicity, this script does no wrapping of the fermi-generated sequences, likewise it does not include median coverage along the entire length of the sequence, nor can it extract the proper fields from fermi's MAG-format headers.
 If these limitations are not suitable for your task, consider using the `fermiExtractContigs.pl` script above.

 windowWig